About The Key Smartcard

 Registering the key

-What details do you need when registering for a children’s Key Smartcard?
+What details do you need when registering for a child Key Smartcard?

 As a parent or guardian of a child aged 5 to 15 years, you’ll need to provide the same information online as you do to register as an adult – name, address, date of birth and contact details.
-However, you’ll also need to provide a passport-style digital photograph of them for their smartcard.
+However, you’ll also need to provide a passport-style digital photograph of them for their Smartcard.
+Make sure when registering for a Child Key Smartcard, you enter your child’s details for an online account.

 Using the key